Wybie27/PowerShell-Basics/README.md

 # PowerShell
-A curated list of tasteful PowerShell scripts that may be of use.
+A curated list of tasteful PowerShell scripts that may be of use..

 ### Disclaimer